 When it is mission-critical that you catch the prospect or customer’s attention and increase your chances of receiving a reply — direct mail is an ideal choice.
 Using creative approaches like changing the size or stock of the mailers that you send.
 There is a lot of creative leeway with direct mail that can help you grab the recipient’s attention and improve the channel’s already high response rates.

 Finally, modern direct mail automation tools make it easy to test offers and segments of your audience by removing friction associated with the production of direct mail.

 Multiple Formats Provide Versatility

 Direct mail advertisements come in many different shapes and sizes.
 That provides marketing teams with a lot of versatility in regard to the imagery and messaging that they deliver.
 It also provides a lot of options for testing.
 Companies may find that a specific type of collateral typically performs better for them than another type.

 We recently published a post where we covered the different sizes for direct mail postcards and letters.
-In Postalytics, you can launch direct mail sequences (or integrate mailings in sequence with other channels with our trigger direct mail drip campaigns.
+In Postalytics, you can launch direct mail sequences (or integrate mailings in sequence with other channels) with our triggered direct mail drip campaigns.

 The Value Proposition

 Direct mail is an effective, versatile channel that can operate both as a standalone advertising channel and an integral part of your broader multi-channel marketing program.

 Postalytics can help you maximize returns through direct mail by helping you to cut costs, improve personalization, and track and measure the impact of your campaigns for a data-driven approach.